The best women’s hiking sandals 2023: for comfortable summer adventures

 Surprisingly heavy

 Like your footwear to be a little bit different?
-Take a walk on the wild side in Keen’s Uneek women's hiking sandal, which has become a bit of a cult favourite.
+Take a walk on the wild side in Keen’s Uneek hiking sandal, "which has become a bit of a cult favourite" according to our expert reviewer.
 Just two bungee cords cinched tightly around the foot, plus a sole, make up this unusual walking sandal.
-The adjustable fit and breathable design is very comfortable on hot days but still provides plenty of support and structure thanks to a cushioned ankle strap and a more traditional moulded rubber sole, which offers good arch support.
+We found that the adjustable fit and breathable design make them very comfortable on hot days but they still provide plenty of support and structure, thanks to a cushioned ankle strap and a more traditional moulded rubber sole, which offers good arch support.

 We didn’t think the bottom of the sole had deep enough lugs to offer the best grip on test, and wouldn’t take these on wet trails.
 The Uneeks aren’t as light as they look, either, weighing 320g per sandal.
 These sandals come into their own when you’re swimming – they dry super-fast and stay put brilliantly in water, making them ideal for fast-paced water sports.
 Just don’t tug the adjustable bungee cords too tight, or you’ll end up with the ghosts of your stripy sandals imprinted on your feet.
 Oh, and expect people to stop you to ask you about your unusual footwear.